 Differences between programs

-All three available fellowship programs are very similar:
+All 3 available fellowship programs have similarities:

 Length of time required to complete fellowship

 This is a 1-year fellowship, unless you earn an advanced degree (such as an MBA, MPH, or MHA) during fellowship, which would take 2 years.

 You will acquire administrative, leadership, and research skills and continue to expand your knowledge base and clinical skills within observation medicine.

 Emory: The fellow typically spends 64 clinical hours per month as an emergency medicine attending physician, with clinical coverage of the observation unit as a part of clinical shifts.
 Much of this time will be spent in an observation unit, but there will be time within the regular emergency department as well.
 The fellow will also serve as an assistantunit director, attend monthly didactic sessions, and carry out a research project related to observation medicine.

 Good Samaritan Hospital Medical Center/Progressive Emergency Physicians: The fellow will spend 22 clinical hours per week with a minimum of two shifts per week in observation units.
 The fellow will attend operations, utilization management, patient throughput, and system observation meetings as part of the curriculum.